constfun/create-react-WebExtension/README.md

 ## Limitations

-* Although based on a mature project, CRWX introduces significant changes.
+* Although based on a mature project, this is a new project that introduces significant changes.
 You'd be an early adopter.
-* Tested on macOS, Firefox, and Chrome.
-In principle everything should work equally well with Edge.
+* Only tested on macOS with Firefox and Chrome.
+In principle the extensions themselves and the hot update mechanism should work equally well with Edge.
 I'm not so sure about Windows.
-YMMV.
+Windows support is high on my list, but for now YMMV.
 * CRWX will create a production build, ready for packaging.
-However, the packaging process itself varries significantly between browsers and is considered out of scope for this tool.
+However, the packaging process itself varries significantly between browsers and is considered out of scope for this project.
 This may change in the future.

 If something doesn’t work please be kind and [report an issue](https://github.com/constfun/create-react-WebExtension/issues/new).